John 3:16 unraveled

 It takes guidance of the Holy Spirit to finally realize in these “last days” that there was an unwritten covenant between the Ancient of Days (Father) and YHVH Creator (Jesus) of the plan, based on love, to be “one” with each other and with humans in a family relationship, i.e., Father-Sons/Daughters of God.

-YHVH/Creator has to incarnate into man-Jesus, die as a Passover for mankind’s sin for reconciliation, be resurrected to receive from the Father the promised Holy Spirit that when given to us, will empower us to “bear fruits of the Holy Spirit” and be “one” with him.
-On the “faith of Jesus”, he trusted the Ancients of Days (Father) to fulfill these promises to “the seed”(Jesus).
+YHVH/Creator has to incarnate into man-Jesus, die as a Passover for mankind’s sin for reconciliation, be resurrected by the Father to receive from him the promised Holy Spirit that when given to us, will empower us to “bear fruits of the Holy Spirit” and be “one” with him.
+On the “faith of Jesus“, he trusted the Ancients of Days (Father) to fulfill these promises to “the seed“(Jesus).

 As Paul wrote: